I would like to know more about Georgia State Parks and Historic Sites.

 Are interviews required as part of the application process?

 Yes.
-In some cases a screening interview is requested prior to an offer.
-In all cases a site interview with the manager is required.
+A site interview with the manager is required.
 This gives both the intern and the park staff an opportunity to meet and discuss the requirements of the internship and tour the park to make certain the placement is a good match for all concerned.

 What are the application requirements?
 What is the role of my academic advisor or internship coordinator?